DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 ﻿## Part 1 - Lost and Found | Ch.
-15 - "Someone's paying attention"
+15 - Someone's paying attention

 The warehouse district felt different at night.